 The module is intended for students of oriental instruments from Grades 5.
 In this level students will gain knowledge of a wide variety of modes extended from the basic families and used in practice, a view of the main theory treaties of the Arabic and Turkish modal systems and the overlapping between the two systems, more features of the unfolding of modes (melodic progression, ambitus, alternative tetra-chords, texture, the concept of "modulation"…), the function of the modal system in the main vocal and instrumental genres, the ability to improvise in the different modes, basic knowledge of composition in the classical instrumental genres.

-The course is designed for piano students.
-The course presents the major styles of western classical music in a historical context ranging from Baroque to Jazz, offering a guideline for an appreciation of piano music repertoire in particular.
+The course is designed for piano students working towards the intermediate certificate.
+It presents the major styles of western classical music in a historical context ranging from Baroque to Jazz, offering a guideline for an appreciation of piano music repertoire in particular.
 It includes listening and analysis of great piano performances; student performance and live concert attendance.
 Biographical background and stylistic characteristics of the great piano composers enhances the students understanding and performance of their works.

 Musicianship (Levels 1-5)